 The Slack integration makes it possible for any Teamup users to receive calendar change alerts on desktop or mobile devices via Slack, in addition to getting notifications by email.

 We have updated the documenation to make it clearer about the two setup methods, one for group channels and one for private channels.
 For security reasons, it is recommended that only the calendar administrator should set up integrations for group channels on Slack.
 If you are a non-administrator user, you may use your own calendar link to set up the integration that will post notifications about your calendar changes to your private channel.

 Over the past weeks, we’ve released new versions of the Teamup iOS app.
 If you have not updated to the latest version, please do so.

 Below are some of the recent usability improvements and bug fixes included in the recent releases.
-Please check them out and experience for yourself!
+Check out the quick tutorial or experience for yourself!

 On the sidebar, the clickable area around the eye icon is bigger now, making it easier to toggle between showing or hiding events on the sub-calendars.
 Learn more about how to hide calendars as needed.

 In the event viewer, formatted text such as bullet list and bold text are styled properly.

 In the event viewer, images are resized proportionally if the originals are bigger than the size of the screen allows.